 CSR: Just a moment.
 (The Eagles begin to play, periodically interrupted by a soulless voice that encourages you to please hold just a little bit longer.)

-YOU: Hi, my name is _____, and I'm interested in talking with someone about having the previous terms on my account reinstated.
+YOU: Hi, my name is _____, and I'm interested in talking with someone about lowering my interest rate.
 May I ask whom I'm speaking with?

 S: This is Jerry.